IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ```

 ### Disposing
+Sometimes you want to dispose container and all its scopes.
+For example, when you want to prevent memory leaks.
+Or you want to ensure that nobody can use container after it was disposed.

 - container can be disposed
 - when container is disposed then all scopes are disposed too
 - when container is disposed then it unregisters all providers and remove all instances